 Fear can move in different directions.
 When we fear our past, we call it regret.
 When we fear our future, we call it worry.
 When we feel anxious though, all those distinctions go out of the window.
-We are just left with a big ball of fear in our bodies, and more often than not we cannot tell where it is coming from or what it is aimed at.
+We are just left with a big ball of fear in our bodies, and more often than not we can’t tell where it is coming from or what it is aimed at.

-A major problem we face when feeling anxiety or having an anxiety attack is not just that we cannot understand where the fear is originated, we also can no longer differentiate between fake threads and real ones.
-People who are prone to anxiety, are less able to see differentiate between various stresses and emotional experiences.
-So the emotional triggers that I spoke of earlier, are going to blend in with whatever is going on in your life now, whether they are an actual thread or not.
+A major problem we face when feeling anxiety or having an anxiety attack is not just that we can’t understand where the fear is originated, we also can no longer differentiate between fake threads and real ones.
+People who are prone to anxiety, are less able to differentiate between various stresses and emotional experiences.
+So the emotional triggers that I spoke of earlier, are going to blend in with whatever is going on in your life now, whether they are an actual threat or not.

 It all comes down to the brain’s plasticity, or its ability to change and reorganize itself by forming new connections.
 These inherent changes in the brain dictate how a person responds to stimuli, and researchers from the Weizmann Institute of Science in Israel found that people diagnosed with anxiety are less likely to be able to differentiate neutral or “safe” stimuli from threatening ones.